anchore/go-collections/README.md

 ## Overview

+`collections.OrderedSet` a set of values where the insertion order is preserved

 `collections.TaggedValue` a set of tags associated with a value

 `collections.TaggedValueSet` provides methods for performing set operations on an arbitrary set of tagged values